SangeloDev/ComingSoonPage/README.md

 # Coming Soon Page.
-This page is also used on https://sangelo.space
+This page was also used on https://sangelo.space